2Gamerz has been experiencing this due to the creator having to balance college along with two comic strips at once.

-College Roomies from Hell!!! had a strong seven-day schedule for several years, then dropped off to five per week, then three, and now the last schedule has become unreliable as well.
+College Roomies From Hell had a strong seven-day schedule for several years, then dropped off to five per week, then three, then weeks or even months could go by without a single update.

-Cosmic Hero, Ace Sparks -the author- on his last updated promised he would keep on updating soon... that day was the 20 of November of 2008.
+Cosmic Hero author Ace Sparks promised on his last update that he would keep on updating soon... that day was 20 November 2008.

 Dragon Tails.
 The original run of 2000 comics never had a late one.
 Then the author ended it, then restarted it, and ever since the update schedule has become entirely random and unpredictable.

 Dresden Codak is exceptionally bad at this.
 The update schedule was completely random until the author promised weekly updates as part of making the comic his full-time job... upon which the update schedule continued to be completely random.
 Following the announcement, the next comic took six weeks to arrive, and since then the strip has been updated about once every twenty days.
 The fact that the author was in an accident that has left him unable to draw and broke his computer, erasing the sketches he had in progress, putting the series on temporary hiatus.
 Few noticed.
 It's now a near-certainty that you'll have to wait several months or more for another comic.
 But when the next one comes around it's usually worth the excruciating wait.